louisremi/node-DJs/README.md

 Package manager compatibility
 -----------------------------

-DJs intend to be compatible with main node package manager, one way or another.
+DJs intend to be compatible with main node package managers, one way or another.